Minami-su/deepspeed-grpo-qlora-vllm/README.md

 ## Result

 Training the Qwen2-0.5B model with a stack of DeepSpeed ZeRO-3, QLoRA, GRPO, VLLM, and gradient checkpointing reduces GPU memory usage by 30% compared to a similar setup using standard LoRA.
-This memory saving is achieved with virtually no impact on training speed.

 With QLoRA (4-bit, double quantization, nf4, gradient checkpointing)